9 AWS Security Best Practices: Securing Your AWS Cloud

 The latter include content delivery, dynamic website hosting, running servers (both web and app) in the cloud, and computer power, to name a few.

 Each service can be tailored to match every user’s unique needs and may be accessed from any place with internet coverage.
-It is no wonder that AWS ranks first among all CSPs.
+It is no wonder that AWS environment ranks first among all CSPs.

 The business reputation of AWS is, to a significant degree, attributed to robust Amazon cloud security policies.